-Getting there: You can drive (about 90 minutes), or get there by bus and then take a ferry or do a guided tour.
+- Getting there: You can drive (about 90 minutes), or get there by bus and then take a ferry or do a guided tour.

 Looking for more adventurous activities and trips to take from Split?
 Then canyoning near the Cetina River is probably the perfect choice for you.

 This tour, definitely not something I fancy, means climbing over rocks and trekking through waterfalls and pools in the Cetina River’s dramatic canyon.
 This half-day trip from Split includes swimming, canoeing, and getting to the Gubavica Waterfall – surely not for the people who want to sit back and chill.

 The island of Hvar is probably one of the prettiest islands in Croatia and perfect if you want to take a day trip via boat from Split.

 While Hvar is also known to be a party island, you probably will not experience that if you are only there during the day.
 Hvar is also known for being a summer resort with a beautiful old town, perfect for getting lost in.

 Enjoy the 13th-century walls, the hilltop fortress, and the main square anchored by the Renaissance-era Hvar Cathedral.
 You can also visit other islands, like the Pakleni Islands, which are close by.

-Getting there: You need to take a ferry to get to Hvar (you can, theoretically, take your car with you).
+- Getting there: You need to take a ferry to get to Hvar (you can, theoretically, take your car with you).

 Mostar was once under the Ottoman Empire’s rule, and you can still see the Turkish influence.
 The cobblestone streets and beautiful shops and stores make it one of the prettiest old towns.
-You can drive here on your own (your car needs to have international insurance if you drive from Split to Mostar), then make stops at Kravice Waterfalls and Blagaj Monastery, too.
+You can drive here on your own.
+Your car needs to have international insurance if you drive from Split to Mostar, then make stops at Kravice Waterfalls and Blagaj Monastery, too.

-You can get into the cave with a boat and marvel at the incredible watercolors – the water looks incredible due to light that comes up through the water and which then illuminates the cave in that blue glow.
+You can get into the cave with a boat and marvel at the incredible watercolors – the water looks incredible due to the light that comes up through the water and which then illuminates the cave in that blue glow.

 You need to get there via a speedboat as it is located on the farthest territorial point on the Croatian Adriatic Coast.
 A guided tour is the best option.

 This cruise will take most of the day, but it is a fun and relaxing way to explore Brac as a day trip from Split.

-Getting there: You can get there via ferry or catamaran and organize it yourself or do a guided tour.
+You can get there via ferry or catamaran and organize it yourself or do a guided tour.

-In all honesty, I think road tripping Croatia is the best way to explore the country (given the geography) but even if you decide to have one base – Split – you still can see quite a bit of the country.
+In all honesty, I think road tripping Croatia is the best way to explore the country (given the geography), but even if you decide to have one base – Split – you still can see quite a bit of the country.